owen-it/ng-component-loader/README.md

 ## Usage

-Use the loader either via your webpack config, CLI or inline.
+Use the loader either via your Webpack config.

 #### Via webpack config (recommended)